indiqusdocs/stpi/docs/Guide/Networking/IPv4-basedNetworking/ManagingVPNGatewaysandSite-to-SiteVPN.md

 1. Navigate to **Networking  > Virtual Private Clouds** from the main navigation panel and enter the VPC that you wish to connect to use the VPN.
    ![IPv4](img/IPv4based.png)
-2. Navigate to VPC, select the **IPv4 ADDRESSES** section, and click the Manage VPN access.
+2. Navigate to VPC, select the **IPv4 Addresses** section, and click the Manage VPN access.
 After this click the Enable **Site-to-Site(IPSEC) VPN** option.
    ![IPSEC](img/IPSEC.png)
 3. Then select **VPN Connection** from the list of all the VPN connections i.e. the VPN gateway you want to connect to this VPC.
-Click the C**REATE CONNECTION** button.
+Click the **Create Connection** button.

 To test this configuration, you can ping any of the subnet IPs or the VR’s default IP from within your external private network.